Cozary/Nameless-Trinkets/docs/common_config.md

 > - "getFragments": Decides whether you get an **Unknown Fragment** when recycling a trinket.

-> **FOV Disable Settings**

-> - "disableFOV": Decides whether to disable the player's FOV change when equipping a trinket that applies speed.

 ??? failure "The following configuration is currently removed but will be reintroduced in the future."

     > **New Trinket Slot Probability**